rancilio-pid/clevercoffee-hardware/README.md

 * Full-featured PCB with additional support for rotary encoder and dimmer circuit
 * Minimal PCB with a smaller footprint and all unused GPIO-Pins on a separate header
+* Experimental SMD variant of the minimal PCB with additional headers for the brew and steam buttons

 <br>
 If you want to order PCBs yourself please keep in mind that the larger board is still a work in progress and should be regarded as a development platform.
 The pinmapping for the features that are not yet on the minimal PCB is subject to change at any time.